nchatharoo/python_for_cybersecurity/README.md

 ## Motivation

-I am passionate about learning and growing in the field of cybersecurity.
-Through these scripts, I aim to deepen my understanding of network protocols, socket programming, and various cybersecurity techniques.
-This repository serves as a testament to my dedication and motivation to enhance my skills and contribute to the cybersecurity community.
+I am pursuing a career transition into cybersecurity.
+My goal is to leverage my programming skills and knowledge  to contribute to the field of cybersecurity.
+This repository serves as a testament to my dedication and motivation to enhance my skills and to prepare myself for a professional role in this exciting and vital domain.

 ## Getting Started